-The oil and gas industry in Australia, Hungary and South Africa, is, and will continue to be, competitive.
-Most contracts will be awarded on the basis of competitive bids, which results in price competition.
+The oil and gas industry in Australia, Hungary and South Africa will continue to be competitive.
+Most contracts will be awarded on the basis of competitive bids, resulting in price competition.

 Reorganisations

 The Group restructured its technical function in Budapest during Quarter 4, 2014 to meet the changing needs to the Group.
 This resulted in a provision of \$0.5 million, which was utilised in 2015.